top of page

 To effectively use these exercises, consider the following tips:

 • Consistency is Key: Regular practice is essential as speech therapy at home.
-Aim for short sessions (10-15 minutes) a couple of times a day.
+Aim for short sessions (10-15 minutes) a couple of times daily.
+Consistency will yield the best results.

-• Positive Reinforcement: Always encourage and praise your child for their efforts, regardless of how small the progress might seem.
+• Positive Reinforcement: Always encourage and praise your child for their efforts.
+Celebrate even the smallest achievements.
+This boosts their morale and keeps them motivated.

-• Customization: Tailor the exercises to suit your child’s specific needs and interests to keep them engaged.
+• Customization: Tailor the exercises to fit your child’s specific needs and interests.
+Adapting each session to your child's preferences keeps them engaged and eager to participate.

-To help visualize your child's improvements and motivate them, use a progress chart.
-Here’s an example of how you might set it up:
+To help visualize your child's improvements and keep them motivated, use a progress chart.
+Here’s an example of how to set it up:

 Week